Research in the Faculty of Science, Medicine and Health

 Earth, Atmospheric and Life Sciences: Environmental change; geology, geochemistry and geochronology; GIS and remote sensing; atmospheric chemistry; terrestrial, coastal and marine ecology; animal and plant physiology; archaeology.

-Medicine: Medical science; exercise science; indigenous health; nutrition and dietetics; medical education; community and primary care; clinical practice.
+Medical, Indigenous and Health Sciences: Medical science; exercise science; indigenous health; nutrition and dietetics; medical education; community and primary care; clinical practice.

 Nursing: Clinical excellence; mental health nursing; primary health care; aged and dementia care; learning and teaching in nursing.